greatislander/c2lc-project-website/src/activities/build-a-rhythm.md

 * Build a program with up to 10 similar action blocks to make a rhythm and play the rhythm.
 * Replace 1-2 action blocks with other action blocks and play the rhythm.
 * Replace another 1-2 action blocks and play the rhythm.
-* Try to play your piece at different speeds and notice the differences.
+* Adjust the speed for the piece and play the rhythm.

 ## Tips